 Composite image from animated self-portrait (The Dreamer)

-Leo runs the London-based studio Figuration and teaches at Sotheby's Institute of Art, V&A Academy, British Library and the Heatherley School of Art.
-He serves on the board of Animate Projects and holds MA (Distinction) in Computer Animation from Bournemouth and MA (Hons) in Classics from Oxford University.
+Leo graduated from Bournemouth University with MA (Distinction) in Computer Animation and Oxford University with MA (Hons) in Classics.
 He studied painting with Maggi Hambling CBE and is the author of Contemporary Figures in Watercolour (Batsford Books, 2021).

 SELECTED MEDIA FEATURES